Peter Kamau’s Verslag in het Engels:

 I was a pupil at Ngoi Primary school.
 At the time the school was mud walled and grass thatched.
 It is now a very beautiful school thanks to the help of the donors from Holland.
 My parents could barely afford the primary school fees.
 Many are the days we slept hungry due to lack of food.
 My dad had to work as a casual labourer in the neighbours’ homes for food and to raise school fees.
 His daily pay was approximately one Euro.

 Our mud walled and grass thatched house leaked so badly that we would wake up at night during the rainy season to move the bed to a secure area.
 I thank Mr. William and my sponsors for the iron-sheets and for helping as construct better houses.
-We walked to school bare footed and buying school uniform was a head-ache for my parents.
-Circumstances could force my parent to sell our food stock and even take some to school as school fees.
+We walked to school bare footed and buying school uniform was a headache for my parents.
+Circumstances could force my parents to sell our food stock and even take some to school as school fees.
 We did our homework during the day because there was no light at night.
 We spent our evening outside to take advantage of the moon light.

 I did very well at school.
 Our headmaster was very proud of my performance.
 He was however worried because he did not know what would happen to me after primary school due to our family's poor condition.
 I remember in class six I received a reward for the best pupil in the division.
 There was no doubt that I would be able to pass to join secondary school.

-In the year 2000 Mr. William, teachers and students from Holland came to build our school.
+Mr. William, teachers and students from Holland came to build our school.
 That is where I met Mrs. Barbara and her daughter Marianne who were part of the team that were constructing classrooms in Ngoi.
 During their visit my mother became very ill with cerebral malaria.
 Her heath condition is bad and she often has to go to hospital in a very critical condition.
 I remember at the time she was taken to hospital unconsciously in Mr. William's Land Cruiser.
 Our last born Paul was only three months old then.
 Mr. William, Mrs. Barbara and her daughter Marianne paid all her hospital bills and took care of her until she was well.

 Mrs. Barbara and Marianne got very concerned with our family.
 She sent numerous letters and presents through Mr. William.
 Mr. William visited our family, brought us food parcels and wanted to know how I was doing at school.